charleennewland/blog/visual_management.md

 - **Explanatory visuals;** these communicate SOPs, work-related information, and workplace organization and maintenance activities
 - **Performance-oriented visuals;** these communicate the status of processes, projects, production, productivity, and performance.

-Not only are they a powerful tool to communicate a strategy or direction to the rest of the organisation but they also play a crucial role in communicating how well the organisation is doing.
-Now, let's move forward and explore a couple of nifty visual management tools and methods, adding a delightful touch to your organizational process improvement journey, much like a cup of hot cocoa!
+They are not only an effective tool to communicate a strategy or direction to the rest of the organisation but they also play a crucial role in communicating how well the organisation is performing.
+Now, let's move forward and explore a couple of nifty visual management tools and methods that will, like a hot cup of cocoa, bring a lovely touch to your organisational process improvement journey!

 <p align="center">
 <img width="55